ogorbacheva/codeblocks-prettifier/README.md

 </codeblock>
 ```

 To see more examples, you can use the folder `examples/`.
-It contains dita files that were broken after translation ([Maps API reference](https://tech.yandex.ru/maps/doc/jsapi/2.1/ref/reference/Balloon-docpage/)).
+It contains dita files that are broken after Matecat translation (files are taken from [Maps JSAPI reference](https://tech.yandex.ru/maps/doc/jsapi/2.1/ref/reference/Balloon-docpage/)).

 Note: information about the `code-analizer.js` will be added later.

 # Usage

-At first, install the required libraries using `npm`.
-Execute the following command in console (you must be in this project folder):
+At first, install the third-party libraries that are required for the scripts work.
+To do this, execute the following command in console (you must be in the current project folder):

 ``` bash
 $ npm install